 In consultation with the EIC, we have limited the presentation to about sixty pages.
 Additional material is available in reference [59]; citations of the form "[59, §X.Y]" indicate where omitted details can be found.
-The three most relevant appendices (§A-§C) are part of this paper.
+The three most relevant appendices from [59] are included in this paper (see §A-§C). §D concerns the time complexity of a key subroutine used in several of the CFLOBDD operations.